IsaiasTG/Drought-Data-Science-Project/README.md

 Mapping of drought conditions in California by producing NDWI &amp; NDVI maps and analyzing them for correlations.
 Important variables will be precipitation, temperature, vegetation and additional geographic factors that contribute to a warming climate and reduced rainfall.

+We will be focusing on Los Angles County and see how the water use will affect the vegetation.

 Project Title
 Name(s) of individual or team members
 Short 1-2 sentence summary